Enveloppe/obsidian-enveloppe/README.md

 - Color scheme, palette, icons
 - Language

-lso, don't forget to delete the documentation folder, the contents in assets and clean the notes folder!
+Also, don't forget to delete the documentation folder, the contents in assets and clean the notes folder!

 [Check the documentation to get more information](https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/)